 - Simple Time Management – First focus on MITs.
 Then do batch processing of things like inbox, paper mails, house cleaning, etc. after finishing MITs.
 Use time management tools like Calendar.

 - Simple E-mail – List all sources of information like blogs etc. Combine multiple sources of information, check it 2-3 times a day.
 Do not check e-mail as the first thing in the morning.
 Turn off email notifications.
 Keep zero inbox, to-do emails should go to the to-do list, don’t let them linger in the inbox as unread emails.

 - Simple Internet – Track your usage using Toggl, yaTimer or Tick.
-Make a plan to set blocks of time for work, another block for e-mails, another for fun etc. Try working by disconnecting the Internet.
-Control the urge to visit internet by writing questions on a notepad and then process them in a single batch later.
+Make a plan to set blocks of time for work, another block for e-mails, another for fun, etc. Try working by disconnecting the Internet.
+Control the urge to visit the internet by writing questions on a notepad and then process them in a single batch later.

 - Simple filing – Reduce paper junk by moving to paperless delivery.
 File it using alphabetically listed folders, file immediately.

-- Simple commitments – Over the time, we take up more commitments then we can handle.
-List all commitments including work, family, personal etc. Reduce it to a short list of 4-5 most important ones.
+- Simple commitments – Over time, we take up more commitments then we can handle.
+List all commitments including work, family, personal, etc. Reduce it to a short list of 4-5 most important ones.
 Eliminate all commitments which are not on the short list of important commitments.
 Learn to say “No” to people, keep the margin between multiple appointments to avoid the rush.

 - Simple Daily Routine – Have a morning routine of 4-6 items like having coffee, taking shower, reading, exercise, deciding MITs, etc. Email does not deserve to be in the morning routine.
 Similarly, have an evening routine of 4-6 items.
 Email does not deserve to go here either.
 Try to include activities which you like in these routines to avoid boredom.
 Log your progress to see how well you are doing on these.

 - Declutter the workspace – since it allows you to focus and brings a sense of calmness.
 Remove everything from desk apart from essential items.
 Schedule regular decluttering sessions to keep clutter in check.
 If possible, reduce the habits which cause clutter in the first place.